nouex/ethereum-wallet/README.md

 # Ethereum Wallet
 A very primitive implementation of a non-custodial Ethereum wallet.
+It uses Async Storage to save account data locally.

 ## Environment
 * Node 10.15.1